-I've been teaching art lessons for nine years, to teens (16+) and adults.
+I've been teaching art lessons for eleven years, to teens (16+) and adults.
 I teach pastel, oil and acrylic painting, digital mixed media, encaustics and some printmaking, as well as drawing, which I consider to be the foundation of all art making.
 My goal is to help my students develop a foundation skill set that allows them to continue a lifetime of artistic expression, long past the last class.
 Each student learns a little differently, and it's my job to deliver new material in a way that makes the most sense to each learner.

 Every student brings a unique perspective to art, and I love seeing new art created through each individual filter.
 I am very rewarded by watching students grow and improve, and get better at translating their vision from their own minds to whatever medium they choose!

 Alexia is a thoughtful, engaging, and inspiring instructor.
 I've been studying painting with Alexia in a small class format, and have been impressed with how she tailors the class to each of our individual interests (e.g., oil for some, acrylics for others).
 The studio space is in a barn, full of natural light, and going to class is one of the highlights of my week!